KmilleK/Robust_PGO_loop_closure_outlier/README.md

 ### Built with

-Matlab and its toolbox.
+Matlab and its toolbox (if the toolbox are not installed on your computer, when running you will be prompted to install it).
 The optimization solver used is cvx.

 ## Getting started

-### Prerequisites

-You need a Matlab license and to install the toolbox:
-- Pynput: pip install pynput
-- PIL: pip install Pillow
-- Threading: pip install threading

 ### Installation